cdenq/tumor-growth-on-mice-analysis/README.md

 # matplotlib-challenge

-`matplotlib-challenge` is a Python data analytics project that pulls, cleans, graphs, and discovers insights from "drug regimen vs. mouse tumor growth" data.
+`matplotlib-challenge` is a Python data analytics project that:
+1) pulls, cleans, and visualizes "drug regimen vs. mouse tumor growth" data, and
+2) discusses 3 insights from the resulting code